soggybag/js-react-native-q4/README.md

 - Intro
     - What is this class about?
-    - JavaScript Intro challenege!
+    - JavaScript Intro challenge
 - JavaScript
-    - JavaScript language basics
-    - JavaScript API built in objects and methods
+    - JavaScript language and basic skills
+        - Arrays, Objects, Shopping Cart
+    - Map, Filter, Reduce Challenges
+    - Date Object Challenges
+    - Math Object Challenges
 - ES6
     - JavaScript's new Syntax
-- Things you'll need to do
+        - Apply ES6 to the shopping cart
-    - Arrays
-    - Objects
-    - Map, Filter, Reduce
-    - Date
-    - Math
-- React Intro (* React)
+- React Intro
+    - npm what are all of these files?
     - Components
         - Simple
         - Stateful